|

 of the P-H bond in secondary phosphines.
 This Ru

-system has also allowed us to probe
+system allowed us to probe "outer-sphere"

-"outer-sphere" mechanisms of catalytic
+mechanisms of catalytic hydrophosphination in

-hydrophosphination in great detail, identifying
+great detail, identifying critical features for

-scope in catalytic hydrophosphination
+scope in hydrophosphination and also catalyzes

 |